-Endometriosis facts and figures
+Some quick facts and figures about endometriosis

-- One in 10 women of reproductive age (from puberty to menopause) in the UK suffer from endometriosis. - Ten per cent of women worldwide have endometriosis that's 190 million worldwide. - The prevalence of endometriosis in women with infertility is as high as up to 50%. - Endometriosis is the second most common gynaecological condition (after fibroids) in the UK, affecting 1.5 million women a number that's similar to the number of women who are affected by diabetes or asthma. - On average it takes 8 years from the onset of symptoms to get a diagnosis. - Endometriosis costs the UK economy £8.2 billion a year in treatment, loss of education, work and health care costs. - The cause of endometriosis is unknown, but there are many different treatment options.
+- 1 in 10 women and those assigned female at birth of reproductive age (between puberty and menopause) in the UK suffer from endometriosis. - 10% of women worldwide have endometriosis that's 190 million worldwide. - The prevalence of endometriosis in women with infertility is as high as 50%. - Endometriosis is the second most common gynaecological condition (after fibroids) in the UK. - Endometriosis health care costs are comparable to other common diseases such as type 2 diabetes, rheumatoid arthritis, and Crohn's disease. - On average it takes over 8 years from the onset of symptoms to get a diagnosis. - Endometriosis costs the UK economy £8.2bn a year in treatment, loss of education, work and health care costs. - The cause of endometriosis is unknown and there is no definite cure, but many different treatment options.